2022-23 Incoming 9th Grade Clearance Information

 Q - Why am I not cleared for baseball but I am for football?

 A - The athlete won't be cleared until the sport comes into season.
-So this athlete would be cleared for football during football season, and then assuming grades and physical were still good, would be cleared for baseball during baseball season.
+So this athlete would be cleared for football during football season, and then assuming grades and their physical were still good, would be cleared for baseball during baseball season.

 Q - I'm cleared for one season, so am I cleared for all seasons?